Initializer for visual-inertial system.

 - If the unit is stationary and we are waiting for a jerk, just return, otherwise initialize the state!

 The dynamic system is based on an implementation and extension of the work Estimator initialization in vision-aided inertial navigation with unknown camera-IMU calibration which solves the initialization problem by first creating a linear system for recovering the camera to IMU rotation, then for velocity, gravity, and feature positions, and finally a full optimization to allow for covariance recovery.
+Another paper which might be of interest to the reader is An Analytical Solution to the IMU Initialization Problem for Visual-Inertial Systems which has some detailed experiments on scale recovery and the accelerometer bias.

 void feed_imu(const ov_core::